seanmtracey/w3id-middleware/README.md

 `W3ID_CERT`

-The content of the `<X509Certificate>` element from the XML document generated at the end of the W3ID self-service application.
+The *content* of the `<X509Certificate>` element from the XML document generated at the end of the W3ID self-service application - _not the entire element_.
 The middleware will handle the creation of the certificate headers and footers, so don't do those yourself.

 `W3ID_SECRET`